Program year: 2022

 Each school/college has been charged with developing and making available a formalized process and timeline for using this central funding for selected faculty and staff.

 SMPH HR sends a message to department and other unit leadership asking that they begin to think about those employees who represent the very highest priority in terms of recognition of outstanding performance and to begin to consider employees whose compensation may not align with the market data for their role.
-Additionally, it tells department and unit leaders that they should encourage supervisors to begin their summary performance evaluations, which were due August 15, 2022.
+Additionally, it tells department and unit leaders that they should have supervisors ensure their performance evaluations are up to date.

 Nomination period begins and unit leaders are sent needed information to complete this process.
 Each SMPH department has now received materials and budgeted dollars for review.
 Department leaders implement the review and request process in accordance with identified work unit priorities.